 The investment objective of the High Yield ETF (NYSE Arca: HYLD) is to generate a high current income with a secondary goal of capital appreciation.
-HYLD is sub-advised by Phase Capital.
+HYLD is sub-advised by MacKay Shields.
 HYLD seeks to achieve the Fund’s objective by selecting a focused portfolio largely of high yield corporate debt securities that, via their coupons, generate a tangible income stream.
 HYLD takes a value-based approach to credit selection, focusing on smaller issuers where there is less competition, that offer the opportunity for generous risk-adjusted yields.
-In addition and equally important, Phase Capital takes an pro-active approach to managing risk.
+In addition and equally important, MacKay Shields takes an pro-active approach to managing risk.
 Our investment team’s 360-degree risk management process looks beyond fundamentals to get a complete picture of the risks that may impact the portfolio, taking into account macroeconomic and business cycle factors, credit and interest rate risk, as well as issuer specific risk.
-This is combination of research-based issuer selection with active risk management is what differentiates HYLD from its peers.
+This combination of research-based issuer selection with active risk management is what differentiates HYLD from its peers.

 |Primary Exchange||NYSE Arca|